bytebodger/allow/README.md

    middleInitial: '',
 }

-const doSomething = people => {
+const doSomething = thePeople => {
-   allow.anArrayOfInstances(people, person);
+   allow.anArrayOfInstances(thePeople, person);
    /*
-       This will fail unless an array is provided as the value for people.
-It will also fail if any of the elements inside people are not objects, and if those objects do not have all the keys present in the model object (in this case: person).
+       This will fail unless an array is provided as the value for thePeople.
+It will also fail if any of the elements inside thePeople are not objects, and if those objects do not have all the keys present in the model object (in this case: person).
 It does not inspect the types of data held in those keys, and it will allow additional keys that do not exist in the model object.
 But it expects every object